Passing (gender): Modern context

 Other transgender people, including non-binary people, have different attitudes towards passing.
 For example, they might not try to pass at all, they may engage in genderfuck (sending consciously mixed signals), or they might be able to pass, but do not hide the fact that they are transgender.
 Personal views on passing and the desire or need to pass are independent of whether an individual has had medical treatment or has legally changed their gender.
-Trans writer Mattilda Bernstein Sycamore writes, "If we eliminate the pressure to pass, what delicious and devastating opportunities for transformation might we create?"